LeonardoESousa/NEMO/Tutorial/Tutorial.md

 2 .
 For photophysical rates:
     - Run the `nemo` command and choose option 6.
 Follow the instructions to set the parameters.
 Three files will be generated: an Ensemble file, with data from the ensemble of geometries; a differential_rate file, with the emission spectrum; a rates file, with all available rates (-> denote radiative transitions and ~> denote ISC transitions).

-For the second method, which is the one we recommend, the first step is running the `nemo` command with option 7 (Gather ensemble data only) of nemo
+For the second method, which is the one we recommend, the first step is running the `nemo` command with option 7 (Gather ensemble data only)

 ```
     cd EnsembleS0
     nemo
 ```

 choose option 7 and S0 state.

-The file Ensemble_S0_.lx is generated
-Do the same for the S1 and T1 states and the files Ensemble_S1_.lx and Ensemble_T1_.lx are generated.
+As a result, the file Ensemble_S0_.lx is generated Do the same for the S1 and T1 states and the files Ensemble_S1_.lx and Ensemble_T1_.lx are generated.

 ```